-- (a) An amount sufficient, together with such other City funds as may be identified by the Mayor and, if applicable, investment earnings on the foregoing, to refund the Outstanding Indebtedness shall be applied to the refunding thereof by paying such funds directly to the holders (or paying agents or trustees for the holders) of the Outstanding Indebtedness; - (b) The remainder of the proceeds of the sale of the Bonds shall be used to pay costs of issuance of the Bonds, including necessary legal, accounting and fiscal expenses, printing, engraving, advertising and similar expenses, administrative and clerical costs, Registration Agent fees, bond insurance premiums, if any, and other necessary miscellaneous expenses incurred in connection with the issuance and sale of the Bonds.
+- (a) An amount sufficient, together with such other City funds as may be identified by the Mayor and, if applicable, investment earnings on the foregoing, to refund the Outstanding Indebtedness shall be applied to the refunding thereof, by depositing the same in a refunding escrow account to secure the payment of the Outstanding Indebtedness. - (b) The remainder of the proceeds of the sale of the Bonds shall be used to pay costs of issuance of the Bonds, including necessary legal, accounting and fiscal expenses, printing, engraving, advertising and similar expenses, administrative and clerical costs, Registration Agent fees, bond insurance premiums, if any, and other necessary miscellaneous expenses incurred in connection with the issuance and sale of the Bonds.
 Notwithstanding the foregoing, costs of issuance of the Bonds may be withheld from the good faith deposit or purchase price of the Bonds and paid to the Financial Advisor to be used to pay costs of issuance of the Bonds.